michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

+= 2.4.3 - 01/15/2015 =
+- Removed the `!important` notations from the CSS files of the built-in templates.

 = 2.4.2 - 01/12/2015 =
 - Fixed an issue that custom arguments could not be set in the `fetchTweeets()` function and the plugin shortcode.
 - Fixed an issue that a `fetch-tweets` template directory could not be loaded in child themes.